 For a number of Africans on the continent and part of the diaspora, Africa Day is a day when many different cultures of people from all African backgrounds come together to celebrate the diversity of Africa, the organisation of the African Union in its objectives for a decolonised African state.
 Although it looks to celebrate how far Africa has come, it is also a day to reflect on how far Africa still has to go in building a unified and decolonised continent.

 African countries including Ghana, Zimbabwe, Lesotho, Zambia, Mali, and Zambia recognise Africa Day as a public holiday.
 Other countries have celebrations to mark the historical day, while international cities, such as New York, Dublin, Melbourne, London, and Washington engage in academic gatherings and cultural showcases to mark the day.

 Africa Day Celebrations

 While the existing programmes of the Department of Arts and Culture seek to instill an African identity through the propagation of the national flag, continental flag, the National Anthem, and the African Union Anthem, importance has been placed on inaugurating a full month-long programme, a festival of ideas, and a celebration of what it means to be African.
 The department explained that this is to expand our knowledge, engage in cultural exchanges, to sharpen our ideas, and to face our continental destiny together.
-The celebratory events during the 2017 Africa Month celebrations include A Festival of Ideas – A series of colloquia by prominent Africans on decolonisation; !Kauru – Contemporary Art from Africa with a focus on the African Liberation Heritage Route in the SADC region; We Are Africa Film Festival; and the African Women Writers Symposium.
+The celebratory events during the 2019 Africa Month celebrations include various ideas.